Oliver-Leete/Configs/README.md

   benchmark results.
 - [x] Make a better profile data exporter.
 - [x] Extend the profile runner and exporter to allocation profiles.
 - [x] Something like splitjoin.vim.
-Covered by TreeSJ and JuliaFormatter
+Covered by ts-node-actions and JuliaFormatter
 - [ ] Figure out if a wrapper can be made to use DebugAdapter.jl in Neovim.

 ## XMonad